stas00/porting/transformers/fairseq-wmt19/README.md

 The first thing I did is to look at what was inside the publicly shared checkpoint.
 [This notebook](https://github.com/stas00/porting/tree/master/transformers/fairseq-wmt19/nbs/config.ipynb) shows what I did there.

 I discovered that there were 4 checkpoints in there.
 I had no idea what to do about it, so I started with a simpler job of using just the first checkpoint.
 Later I discovered that `fairseq` used all 4 checkpoints in an ensemble to get the best predictions, and that `transformers` currently doesn't support that feature.
-When the porting was completed and I was able to measure the performance scores, I found out that `model4.pt` checkpoint provided the best score.
+When the porting was completed and I was able to measure the performance scores, I found out that the `model4.pt` checkpoint provided the best score.
 But during the porting performance didn't matter much.
 Since I was using only one checkpoint it was crucial that when I was comparing outputs, I had `fairseq` also use just one and the same checkpoint.

 To accomplish that I used a slightly different `fairseq` API:
 ```